mikependon/RepoDB.NET/pages/references/propertyhandlertypelevel.md

 The consolidated output of this page can be found [here](/reference/output/propertyhandlertypelevel).

+> It is important to take note that this property handler is based on database column type (database-bound).

 #### Class Creation

 Create a class that inherits the [IPropertyHandler](/interface/ipropertyhandler) interface.